The Ugly Duckling

 Transcript:

-This story is called The Ugly Duckling by Hans Christian Anderson.
+This story is called The Ugly Duckling, written by Hans Christian Anderson, and read by Corrie Legge.
 This is a LibraryCall adaptation and recording.

-The country was lovely just then; it was summer!
-The wheat was golden and the oats were still green.
+The countryside was lovely just then.
+It was summer and the wheat was golden, and the oats were still green.
 Around the field and meadow lay great woods and a deep lake.
 Under the dock, in a cozy little spot among the reeds, a duck was sitting on her nest.
-Her ducklings were just about to hatch, but she was getting tired of sitting, for it had lasted such a long time.
+Her ducklings were just about to hatch, but she was getting tired of sitting, for she’d been there such a long time.
 And she had very few visitors, as the other ducks liked swimming around in the lake better than waddling up to sit under the dock and talk with her.

 At last, one egg after another began to crack.
 “Cheep, cheep!” they said.
 All the chicks had come to life, and were poking their wet little heads out of their shells.